Course-Monster/Drools/Course Material/labs/Drools Lab.md

 Feel free to enhance this guide further with additional cases, detailed setup instructions, or troubleshooting tips to make the lab session as informative and engaging as possible.
 ```

-This revised `lab.md` file includes more structured instructions, Docker commands, Drools rule examples, and formatting improvements for better readability and engagement.
+This revised `Drools Lab.md` file includes more structured instructions, Docker commands, Drools rule examples, and formatting improvements for better readability and engagement.